IrosTheBeggar/mStream/README.md

 Please note that not all routers will allow this.
 Some routers may close this port after a period of time.

-## Download Playlists

-mStream now supports zipped playlist downloading without any configuration.
-When you click the download button, a zipped directory of all the songs on the current playlist will be downloaded to your machine.

 ## Known Issues